Musiik-fn/650-DRAGON-SLAYERS/REPORT/650Report.md

 ## Methodology

+The primary code used in this project can be found in the directory `FILES > Code`.

 ### Database Interfacing

 Similar to the source paper, we used the Medical Information Mart for Intensive Care III database version 1.4 ([MIMIC III v1.4](https://doi.org/10.1038/sdata.2016.35)) for the study.
 MIMIC-III, a publicly available single-center critical care database which was approved by the Institutional Review Boards of Beth Israel Deaconess Medical Center (BIDMC, Boston, MA, USA) and the Massachusetts Institute of Technology (MIT, Cambridge, MA, USA), includes information on 46,520 patients who were admitted to various ICUs of BIDMC in Boston, Massachusetts from 2001 to 2012.
 The data was accessed via the Google BigQuery cloud platform and subsequently extracted and processed using SQL and Python.
 Additionally, the models were developed and evaluated in Python.
 This approach contrasts with the target paper, which primarily utilized R for these tasks.